Episode 80

 Making Ethics Matter

-with Dr. Eric Keller and Dr. Christopher Beck
+with Dr. Eric J. Keller

-Dr. Eric Keller of Stanford Medicine Department of Radiology discusses his work in applied medical ethics and his mission to help docs navigate challenging ethical situations better.
+Dr. Eric J. Keller of Stanford Medicine Department of Radiology discusses his work in applied medical ethics and his mission to help docs navigate challenging ethical situations better.

 RADPAD® Radiation Protection